mgrojo/alr2appimage/README.md

 ```

 Run inside an Alire crate to create a default AppImage of your
 application.
-You can provide your own icon and override the default
+With the corresponding arguments, you can provide your
-value (false) for the terminal field.
+own icon and override the default value (false) for the terminal
+field.

 # Status